AgonConsole8/agon-vdp/video/src/docs/otf_bitmap.md

 If the psram parameter is nonzero, the bitmap pixels are kept in PSRAM (SPI RAM) rather than in DRAM.
-This should only be done in resolutions where the pixel clock rate is relatively slow; otherwise, flicker may occur.
+This should only be done in resolutions where the pixel clock rate is relatively slow, or the total size of bitmaps coming from PSRAM is relatively small; otherwise, flicker may occur.

 ## Create primitive: Masked Bitmap
 <b>VDU 23, 30, 121, id; pid; flags; w; h; psram, color</b> : Create primitive: Masked Bitmap